 Shuttle Service to Campus through Columbia Transportation

-Please review Columbia Transportation for information on shuttle services, including the Intercampus Shuttle Columbia also offers an on-demand Evening Shuttle, powered by Via, that runs between 6 p.m. and 4 a.m. each night.
-For those interested in using Via outside of the Evening Shuttle service, Columbia affiliates can use the code “CU2020” to unlock 20% off all private rides.
+Please review Columbia Transportation for information on shuttle services, including the Intercampus Shuttle Columbia also offers an on-demand Evening Shuttle, powered by Via, that runs between 6 p.m. and 3 a.m. each night.
+For those interested in using Via outside of the Evening Shuttle service, Columbia affiliates can use a code to unlock 20% off all private rides.

 Events and Gatherings

 COVID-19 protocols and restrictions are in place for campus events and gatherings to safeguard the health and safety of the community.
 These may impact location and size of gathering, availability of food and drink at the event, and other logistics.

 Events must be requested and set up through Barnard’s Office of Events Management.
 Contact email@example.com for specific restrictions in place and instructions on how to request and host events.